Online version revised and complete as of June 15, 2021.

 For the purpose of calculating hours of work under this Agreement, employees shall be designated as follows:

-(a) Secretary/Clerical, Scheduling Clerk, Traffic Clerk, Sales Assistant and Promotion Coordinator
+- Secretary/Clerical, Scheduling Clerk, Traffic Clerk, Sales Assistant and Promotion Coordinator

-(b) All other employees
+- All other employees

-The hours of work for employees as set out in Article 26.2 (a) above shall consist of seven and one-half (7½) hours per basic tour of duty.
+The hours of work for employees as set out in Article 26.2 (1) above shall consist of seven and one-half (7½) hours per basic tour of duty.
 The basic work week shall consist of a five (5) day week, Monday through Friday inclusive, of thirty seven and one-half (37½) hours.
 Where the demands on the service of the Company require, then the work week may consist of any five (5) consecutive days in the week.

-The hours of work for employees as set out in Article 26.2 (b) above shall consist of eight (8) hours per basic tour of duty.
+The hours of work for employees as set out in Article 26.2 (2) above shall consist of eight (8) hours per basic tour of duty.
 The basic work week shall consist of five (5) consecutive days, of forty (40) hours within any seven (7) consecutive days.

 Both the Company and the Union agree that the operation requires resources and staffing 24 hours a day, 7 days a week.
 The work week shall commence at 00:01 hours Sunday and shall cease at 24:00 hours Saturday and shall be inclusive of all break periods but shall not include meal periods.

-When an employee is required to work a 9th or 10th day in a row, those days will be paid in accordance with article 29 and consequently those, work on day or days off premiums will constitute a day or days off for the purpose of calculating six (6) days in twenty-one (21).
+When an employee is required to work a 9th or 10th day in a row, those days will be paid in accordance with Article 29 and consequently those, work on day or days off premiums will constitute a day or days off for the purpose of calculating six (6) days in twenty-one (21).
 After the 15th day, the employee must be given 2 consecutive days off.

 Notwithstanding the conditions of Article 26.6, staff changeovers and emergencies may temporarily not permit the scheduling of such days consecutively.

-(a) applicable overtime rates shall apply after a tour of duty of ten (10) hours.
+- Applicable overtime rates shall apply after a tour of duty of ten (10) hours.

-(b) the employee’s schedule shall be posted in advance and the period scheduled shall be for a period of at least one (1) week.
+- The employee’s schedule shall be posted in advance and the period scheduled shall be for a period of at least one (1) week.

-It is recognized that employees involved in a special assignment are often providing coverage on an issue with national or international significance therefore the employees shall be eligible to claim all premiums outlined in the collective bargaining agreement except Article 27 Change of Starting Time and Article 29.1 Work on Days Off (or scheduled days off may be re-scheduled.
+It is recognized that employees involved in a special assignment are often providing coverage on an issue with national or international significance therefore the employees shall be eligible to claim all premiums outlined in the Collective Bargaining Agreement except Article 27 Change of Starting Time and Article 29.1 Work on Days Off (or scheduled days off may be re-scheduled.
 In such case, Article 29.1 shall not apply).

 “Special assignments” shall be defined as:

-(a) Any sports or news gathering assignment of national or international significance, excluding coverage of spot news, where such assignment takes place outside the province of Alberta and/or a distance of more than 350km has been travelled from the station, in which the employee is assigned to.
+- Any sports or news gathering assignment of national or international significance, excluding coverage of spot news, where such assignment takes place outside the province of Alberta and/or a distance of more than 350km has been travelled from the station, in which the employee is assigned to.

 The Company agrees it shall attempt to engage adequate numbers of relief personnel to cover scheduling of work during vacation periods in order to avoid assignment of excessive hours to permanent, full-time employees.